 By continually sharpening the saw, it’s easier to cut the trees.

-Continuous Evaluation is an ongoing examination of how the athlete is advancing in all aspects of his game.
-The assessments should be conducted consistently and objectively.
-It helps outline levels of performance and expectations for improvements, and it mostly covers strengths, weaknesses, and how to enhance them.
+Continuous Evaluation is an ongoing examination of how the athlete is advancing in all aspects of his game; this assessment should be conducted consistently and objectively.
+It helps outline performance and expectations for improvements, and it mostly covers strengths, weaknesses, and how to enhance them.
 Elite athletes, from an early age, take personal initiative contributing to their process using self-evaluation.
 The goal is to increase general and specific skills.

 Constant monitoring allows us to evaluate the process.
 It can be an excellent opportunity to motivate both the student and the coach.
 We have to compare the results in terms of practical or developmental goals.
 Such as motor skills, movement, endurance, power, plus cognitive abilities, advancing to make comparisons against tournament results.

 The Evaluation also needs to be comprehensive, covering other aspects to measure the athlete’s capacity accurately.
 Handling stress during practices and competition; levels of motivation; performance standards such as attitude, quantity, quality.
 Absorption of information, attention spans.
 These cognitive behaviors have to be identified to get a clear picture of the influence in the performance.
 The evaluations are often based on rankings/results; this type of assessment is incomplete, producing false expectations.